Did you know that the first video published on YouTube was only 18-seconds long?

 What is YouTube Shorts?

-YouTube Shorts enables users to produce vertical short-form videos, with features such as video segmenting, app-based recording, and musical overlays.
-Videos must be 60 seconds or less and do not disappear like Instagram Reels or Stories content.
+YouTube Shorts are vertical, short-form videos that you can create or watch on YouTube.
+You can enhance Shorts with features such as video segmenting, app-based recording, and musical overlays.
+Shorts must be 60 seconds or less and do not disappear like Instagram Reels or Snapchats.

 When you have the YouTube app, creating a Short is one tap away.